FantasiaMoon/PS-CookieConsent/README.md

 **Contribute**

-Contributing code is both an important and effective way to improve the **CC Cookie Consent** project and its capabilities.
+Contributing code is both an important and effective way to improve the **Cookie Consent** project and its capabilities.

 You can fork the plugin or [open a new issue / feature request](https://github.com/FantasiaMoon/PS-CookieConsent/issues).